swobodis/swobodis/README.md

 - 👋 Hi, I’m @swobodis
 - 👀 I’m interested in ServiceNow and Web Application Development
-- 🌱 I’m currently learning more about Web Application Development to transition out of the ServiceNow space
+- 🌱 I’m currently learning more about Java development to suplment my ServiceNow knowledge
 - 💞️ I’m looking to collaborate on JavaScript projects